 Definitions

-Athlete
+Athlete (reference USATF rule 141)

-Active Athlete: any individual who is actively engaged in athletics or who has represented the U.S. in international amateur competition held under IAAF jurisdiction in Athletics within the preceding ten (10) years.
+Active Athlete: any individual who is actively engaged in athletics or who has represented the U.S. in international competition held under IAAF jurisdiction in Athletics within the preceding ten (10) years.

-Amateur Athlete: any athlete who meets the eligibility standards established by the USATF

 Junior Athlete: any athlete who is fourteen (14) years or older on the day of the competition and will not become twenty (20) years old during the year of the competition

 Youth Athlete: any athlete who has not attained nineteen (19) years of age as of the final day of the National Junior Olympic Track & Field meet of the year of competition

-Senior Athlete: Active or Amateur Athlete who is twenty (20) years of age or older.
+Open Athlete: Active Athlete who is fourteen (14) years of age or older.

-Master athlete: Active or Amateur Athlete who is thirty five (35) years of age or older.
+Master athlete: Active Athlete who is thirty five (35) years of age or older on the first day of the meet.

-Amateur athletics competition: a contest, game, meet, match, tournament, or other event in which amateur athletes compete.
+Athletics competition: a contest, game, meet, match, tournament, or other event in which athletes compete.
 Any category of an athlete may compete in a competition labeled as Open.

-Amateur sports organization: a non-profit corporation, club, federation, union, Association, or other group organized in the U.S. which sponsors or arranges any amateur Athletics competition.
+Sports organization: a non-profit corporation, club, federation, union, Association, or other group organized in the U.S. which sponsors or arranges any Athletics competition.

 Pacific Association (PA): the local organization that administers USATF activities in northern California and northwestern Nevada.